Zapopan: Other landmarks

 On Paseo Teopiltzintli, which was the main thoroughfare into the city, is the Arco de Ingreso a Zapopan (Entrance Arch), built by the Spanish founders of the city.
 It is made of quarried stone and is 20 m high.
 The arch area is decorated with sculptures and the arch itself is topped with large jars and an eagle.
-The Paseo Teopiltzintli leads to the Plaza de las Americas, after passing the Plaza Civica.
+The Paseo Teopiltzintli leads to the Plaza de las Americas, after passing the Plaza Cívica.

-The Plaza de las Américas—Juan Pablo II Square is located in on the eastern side of the Basilica of Zapopan.
+The Plaza de las Américas—Juan Pablo II Square is located on the eastern side of the Basilica of Zapopan.
 It is paved with pink quarried stone, and contains a stone kiosk and four large fountains.
 There are two large sculptures in bronze depicting the god and goddess of corn, done by Juan Méndez.
 A statue of John Paul II is located here also.

 The main walking corridor of the city is Andador 20 de Noviembre, which is lined with galleries, bars, and restaurants.
 On Saturdays, artists and antique dealers display their wares for sale on the walkway.